RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 After the quiz, the next section considers social cues.

-- Experienced listeners can always judge whether a member's hostility is real.#NListeners cannot judge.
+- Experienced listeners can always judge whether a member's hostility is real.# Listeners cannot judge.
-- When a member appears to be threatening, there is no real-world threat.#YNo one knows who you are, so you cannot really be under threat.
+- When a member appears to be threatening, there is no real-world threat.# o one knows who you are, so you cannot really be under threat.
-- What members say in chats is an indication of their state of mind.#YMessages from members reveal their state of mind, which listeners then reflect back.
+- What members say in chats is an indication of their state of mind.#Messages from members reveal their state of mind, which listeners then reflect back.
-- Listeners must take all personal threats extremely seriously.#NThere is never any real-world threat.
+- Listeners must take all personal threats extremely seriously.# There is never any real-world threat.
-- Listeners must not validate members' hostile thoughts, because that would be like giving them a "green light".#YListeners should not make members' imaginary hostility seem real.
+- Listeners must not validate members' hostile thoughts, because that would be like giving them a "green light".#Listeners should not make members' imaginary hostility seem real.
-- If a member wants to play the part of an oppresser, a listener must agree to play the victim in order to provide the member with good support.#NPlaying games is not what 7 Cups is for.
+- If a member wants to play the part of an oppresser, a listener must agree to play the victim in order to provide the member with good support.# Playing games is not what 7 Cups is for.
-- Experienced listeners can use the techniques of psychotherapy to judge members' mental states accurately.#NListeners must not play at being therapists, and they cannot judge members.
+- Experienced listeners can use the techniques of psychotherapy to judge members' mental states accurately.# Listeners must not play at being therapists, and they cannot judge members.
-- When a listener diagnosis psychosis in a member, it's important for the listener to tell the member immediately so they can get urgent psychiatric help.#NListeners cannot diagnose.
+- When a listener diagnosis psychosis in a member, it's important for the listener to tell the member immediately so they can get urgent psychiatric help.# Listeners cannot diagnose.
-- A listener who becomes very uncomfortable in a chat can transfer the chat to some other listener.#YListeners can always transfer chats that make them too uncomfortable.
+- A listener who becomes very uncomfortable in a chat can transfer the chat to some other listener.#Listeners can always transfer chats that make them too uncomfortable.
-- A listener who is triggered by the things a member is saying must arrange to see a psychiatrist as soon as possible.#NBeing triggered is a normal part of life.
+- A listener who is triggered by the things a member is saying must arrange to see a psychiatrist as soon as possible.# Being triggered is a normal part of life.
-- A listener must never simply repeat back any emotions a member expresses, but should always try to offer a compassionate and caring solution to the problem.#NListeners should repeat back emotions, and listeners do not solve problems.
+- A listener must never simply repeat back any emotions a member expresses, but should always try to offer a compassionate and caring solution to the problem.# Listeners should repeat back emotions, and listeners do not solve problems.
-- An automatic chat censor accurately detects hostile messages in order to protect vulnerable listeners.#NThe chat censor is inaccurate and provides no protection.
+- An automatic chat censor accurately detects hostile messages in order to protect vulnerable listeners.# The chat censor is inaccurate and provides no protection.
 {:.quiz}